-- 1. Review the User's information manual with the owner. - Emphasize the need to perform the maintenance schedule specified in the User's information manual. - 3.
-Remind the owner of the need to call in a licensed contractor should the boiler or system exhibit any abnormal behavior. - 4.
-Remind the owner to follow the proper shutdown procedure and to schedule an annual start-up at the beginning of the next heating season.
+- 1. Review the User's Information Manual with the owner. - Emphasize the need to perform the maintenance schedule specified in the User's Information Manual. - Remind the owner of the need to call in a licensed contractor should the boiler or system exhibit any abnormal behavior. - 4.
+Remind the owner to follow the proper shutdown procedure and to schedule an anuual start-up at the beginning of the next heating season.